joncarlmatthews/handmade/README.md

 ## Editing Source Files

 Open Visual Studio (tested version Visual Studio Community 2015).
-Click File -> News -> Project From Existing Code...
-Browse to the root of this directory, enter a Project Name and click next.
-Select "Console "
+Click File -> New -> Project From Existing Code...
+Browse to the root of this directory.
+Enter the Project Name so that it matches that of the build file's exe (win32_handmade) and click Next.

+Within the Specify Project Settings window select "Use external build system" Click Next.

+...

 ## Building